phetsims/calculus-grapher/doc/implementation-notes.md

   rounded corners).
 A larger value creates a wider edge.
 - `angleMismatchThreshold` sets the maximum difference between the angle of the slope of the left and right secant lines of a Point on a curve for it to be considered differentiable.
 The default value is 12.
 - `slopeThreshold` sets the maximum slope of a Point on a curve for it to be considered differentiable.
 The default value is 25 * Math.PI / 180.
-- `presetFunctions` allows a user to iterate through a set of pre determined functions with the left and right arrow keys.
+- `presetFunctions` allows a user to iterate through a set of predetermined functions with the left and right arrow keys.
 The default value is false.
 - `allPoints` shows all the curve points as circles in a scatter plot.
 The default value is false.
 - `cuspPoints` shows all the cusp points as circles in a scatter plot.
 The default value is false.
-- `verticalLinesVisible` is used to make all LabeledLine instances initially visible.
+- `labeledLinesVisible` is used to make all LabeledLine instances initially visible.
 The default value is false.
 - `labeledPointsVisible` is used to make all LabeledPoint instances initially visible.
 The default value is false.

 There are a number of query parameters that are made public.